Powered by MOMENTUM MEDIA

 Powered by MOMENTUMMEDIA

-Birdon announce expansion to coincide with new Henderson Shipyard investment
+Birdon announces expansion to coincide with new Henderson Shipyard investment

-Birdon first operated out of the Common User Facility (CUF) in Henderson following the award of a dredging contract by the WA Government in 2008.
+Birdon first operated out of the Common User Facility (CUF) in Henderson following the award of a dredging contract by the Western Australia government in 2008.

 ==============